Scheduled Tribes in India: Status, Challenges & Government Measures

 • It allowed Gram Sabhas to manage their own natural resources.
 It is an Act to provide provisions for the Scheduled Areas to get the benefits of Part IX of the Constitution's panchayat-related provisions.

-Recommendations of various committees for Tribes
+Recommendations of Various Committees for Scheduled Tribes

 • Dhebar commission (1960):